 1. When the dataset is small, we can drag the spectra folders to Mnova in order to get all the spectra fully processed (you can also use the multiOpen script).
 In this case I have dragged 16 spectra folders to the Mnova icon.
-After about 5 seconds, I got all the spectra fully processed as you can see in the picture below
+After about 5 seconds, I got all the spectra fully processed as you can see in the picture below button 1/2011 (in the left-vertical toolbar) or going to the 'Stack/Stack Spectra' menu.

 2. Select all the spectra in the page navigator in order to create the stacked spectra.
-We can do it by pressing 'Ctrl/Cmd+A' or by following the 'Stack/Stack Spectra' menu.
+We can do it by pressing 'Ctrl/Cmd+A' or by following the menu 'Edit/Select All' and then clicking on the 'Stack Spectra'